UP-Algorithm-Plus-Plus/CPP-Crash-Course-2425A/Week_1/Part2.md

 - **Written and Compiled Your First C++ Programs**: Created the classic "Hello, World!" program and experimented with basic input/output operations.

 - **Explored Competitive Programming**: Gained an understanding of what competitive programming entails and how it can benefit your coding journey.

-### Next Steps

-- **Practice Coding**: Try writing more programs to solidify your understanding.

-- **Join a Platform**: Sign up on a competitive programming site and solve beginner-level problems.

-- **Stay Curious**: Continue exploring additional resources and learning new concepts.

-Remember, programming is a skill honed over time with practice and perseverance.
-Don't hesitate to revisit topics, ask questions, and engage with the community.
-Happy coding!

 ---